docrostov/loatherContest/README.md

 And so on and so forth, until we get to Kenny, who will receive a light kiss on the cheek from Scotch for agreeing to be the borg-driven robot we all aspire to beat.

 The current prize pool consists of at least one of every IOTM in next year’s standard set, with (in some cases) many more!
 It also includes a handful of IOTMs that will end their standard eligibility at the end of this year.
-The prize pool currently contains 45 unbound IOTMs, which are detailed below (and largely visible in Captain Scotch’s display case):
+The prize pool currently contains 45 unbound IOTMs, which are detailed below (and, again, largely visible in Captain Scotch’s display case):

 ![image](https://github.com/docrostov/loatherContest/assets/8014761/e5d6a7f6-7956-4ca0-aeb5-34785ee7d7c1)